Evolutionary Machine Learning meets Self-Supervised Learning: a comprehensive survey: Challenges and future research directions

 \subsection{Exploration of other meta-architectures}

-As it was mentioned in earlier challenges, \glspl{ae} are overall the most commonly adopted meta-architecture.
+As it was mentioned in earlier challenges, \glspl{ae} that are trained based on an input reconstruction objective are overall the most commonly adopted meta-architecture.
 When \gls{ssl} is applied for \gls{ec}, this trend is more clear.
 One exception to this rule is observed in the case when \gls{ssl} is applied to fitness evaluation aspects, as we did not find instances of \glspl{ae} being used to train surrogate models for evolutionary \gls{nas} fitness assignments.
 This is in contrast to the operators component, where no variation operators using meta-architectures beyond \glspl{ae} were observed, nor did we find any \gls{essl} works designing crossover operators.
 This highlights potential gaps in the current research that could be explored in future work.

 Exploring other meta-architectures that might promote more robust representations is important to capture the true distribution of the data.
 In the the context of \gls{ec}, this has an impact in the mappings between the genotype and phenotype and in the variation operators, thereby impacting the success in finding the optimal solution.
 In the context of fitness assignment, searching for more robust representations can lead to fitness metrics with higher fidelity without impacting the time that it takes to evaluate a candidate solution.